instagraham/olinjs-3/README.md

     http://jsfiddle.net/C7S4y/1/

 Play around with typing HTML and clicking `Run` at the top.
 You'll see the page in the lower right update.
-If you're unfamiliar with HTML, go through [the W3C HTML tutorial](http://www.w3schools.com/html/html_intro.asp) and get more comfortable with it.
+If you're unfamiliar with HTML, do through [the W3C HTML tutorial](http://www.w3schools.com/html/html_intro.asp) and get more comfortable with it.
 In particular, take a look at **lists** and **tables**.
-We won't be covering html in depth in class, but you'll definitely need it.

-Note that JSFiddle let's you test what HTML *looks* like, but none of the repsonsibilities of a server (*submitting forms*, *databases*, etc.) We'll use JSFiddle when appropriate.
+Note that JSFiddle let's you test what HTML *looks* like, but none of the repsonsibilities of a server (*submitting forms*, *databases*, etc.) We'll use this when appropriate.

 ## The drill